 The human connection that comes from performance is thrilling and genuine, but it’s not enough to sustain us on its own.
 We all have certain elemental needs: to stay connected to ourselves, our histories and loves; to see and touch loved ones in person; to feel protected.
 When we grieve, music is one of many things that can help us feel better, but at a moment of collective global trauma and prolonged uncertainty, what we all need most is a safety net and a community.

-The same week as my meltdown on the train platform, another gig was cancelled, and my calendar gaped emptily for months ahead.
+The same week as my meltdown on the train platform, another gig was cancelled.
+My calendar gaped emptily for months ahead.
 I was a mess.
-My alarmed husband gently encouraged me to visit home, at least, if I could do nothing else.
+My alarmed husband gently encouraged me to visit the US, at least, if I could do nothing else.

 Reader, I ate the lasagna.

-My parents are on a mission to clear out ancient clutter from the house, so I did my part by going through old books, pictures, mementos, mix tapes, and abandoned craft projects stashed in closets from before I left home.
+My parents are on a mission to de-clutter the house, so I did my part by going through my old books, pictures, mementos, mix tapes, and abandoned craft projects.
 I remember myself as a particularly awkward misfit of a teenager, but my old stuff told a generous, nuanced story of how I grew into myself.
-I smiled at thoughtful comments all over my English papers, earnest journal entries, goofy photos of costume parties and yard games, and even a few postcards from the blue-eyed boy of that first heartbreak.
-(Bless our little confused teenage hearts!
-We were adorable.)
+I smiled at thoughtful comments on my English papers, earnest journal entries, goofy photos of costume parties and yard games, and even a few sweet postcards from the blue-eyed boy of that first heartbreak.
+(Bless our little confused teenage hearts!)

 The most special discovery was a letter my high-school choir director had written to me before I left for college.
 (You reading this, Désirée?)
 She wrote of how I had helped and inspired her in her tough first years teaching, and she waxed poetic about my potential contributions to the field if I decided to choose music as a career.
 If I did, it wouldn’t be easy, she warned me: “I wish I could tell you that it’s all pure fun and light-hearted, but the very fact that it is not is one of the deeply moving aspects about it.
 I know that you already understand this.
 You will make the right choices for yourself, and I can’t wait for the ‘rest of your life!'”
 I’ve burst into tears rather often in the last year, but after reading her words, it was from happiness, a feeling of a missing part of myself recovered, fitting back into place with the rest as I sat cross-legged on the floor of my childhood bedroom surrounded by piles (to keep, to give away, to recycle) of my past selves.